dan-v/rattlesnakeos-stack/README.md

 ./rattlesnakeos-stack --region us-west-2 --name rattlesnakeos-<yourstackname> --device walleye --ssh-key <yourkeyname>
 ```

-To see full list of options you can pass rattlensakeos-stack you can use the help flag (-h)
+To see full list of options you can pass rattlesnake-stack you can use the help flag (-h)

 ```sh
 ...